JamesC215/adopt-me/README.md

 ## Key Learnings/Takeaways

+In future, I would endeavour to style each page/component as and when I create them, which would make the CSS a lot easier to manage than have to do it in one big chunk at the end.

-Passing props into different components was quite a tricky part of using React,
+I found passing props into different components was quite a tricky part of using React and so learning more about this topic would be helpful for the future.

 I know now I need to be a bit more proactive when I am coding, as I get stuck on one section for a long while, whereas I find I should leave it alone and go and do other things to refresh myself and hopefully find a solution when I return to the problem.